 What we packed for a week in Bali

-UNIKSPACE has so many options for a tropical getaway.
-The Byron shirt in Shell was by far the most versatile piece I packed.
-I wore it on the plane with cords underneath, out to breakfast with my Birkenstocks and dressed it up with strappy sandals for dinner.
+UNIKSPACE offers so many stylish options for a tropical getaway.
+The Byron Shirt in Shell was, without a doubt, the most versatile piece I packed.
+I wore it on the plane with cords underneath, out for breakfast with my Birkenstocks, and dressed it up with strappy sandals for dinner.

-The Turner jumpsuit is another versatile piece that I wore to breakfast and throughout the day at the beach, fabric shopping and to meetings.
+The Turner Jumpsuit was another versatile favourite, perfect for breakfast, a day at the beach, fabric shopping, and meetings.

-I packed the Burns and Cooper sets in various colours and alternated between them throughout the week.
-They are the perfect set for hot steamy days with the side splits on the Burns allowing the breeze to flow through.
+I alternated between the Burns and Cooper sets throughout the week, packing them in various colours.
+They’re ideal for hot, steamy days, with the side splits on the Burns allowing a cool breeze to flow through.

-Usually, I know exactly what I want to bring for a summer getaway and can pack with confidence my favourite holiday pieces, but this time, being 30 weeks pregnant I made sure I tried everything on beforehand to make sure it suited my growing bump before it got a precious spot in my suitcase.
+Usually, I know exactly what I want to bring for a summer getaway and can pack with confidence, picking out my favourite holiday pieces.
+But this time, being 30 weeks pregnant, I made sure to try everything on beforehand to ensure it suited my growing bump before it earned a precious spot in my suitcase.

 What turned out to be the number one winner for me was the Joss tunic in white together with the Cooper shorts.
 I wore this both to meetings during the day and out for dinner in the evening.

-Other favourites I wore numerous times throughout the week was the Turner jumpsuit in Italian Strawand White, the Anya kimono in Shell over a bikini around the pool, and the Byron shirt in Shell and White.
+Other favourites I wore numerous times throughout the week was the Turner jumpsuit, the Anya kimono in Shell, and the Byron shirt in Shell and White.
 I also wore the Austen dress and Valentina silk jumpsuit out for dinner in the evening, both cool enough for the tropical heat while having that chic cocktail look when you want to be a bit extra dressed up.

 I always like to go the neutral/solid colour route because they’re versatile, chic and pretty effortless when it comes to mixing and matching different pieces of items together.

-If there was a perfect airport/travelling piece it has to be the Anya!
+If there was a perfect airport/travelling piece it has to be the Anya linen kimono.
 So comfy and easy to throw on.
-It’s also a piece I put on in the morning while eating breakfast, or over my swimmers but also, for the evening I wear it as an alternative to a blazer by using the belt that comes with it.
-A must have in my travelling wardrobe.
+It’s also a piece I put on in the morning while eating breakfast, or over my swimmers, but also for the evening I wear it as an alternative to a blazer by using the belt that comes with it.
+A must have in my travel wardrobe.

 As always, I pair all my holiday looks with my Bali Tailor sandals.
 They are so comfortable and work with everything I have in my wardrobe.